berlink2/Multi-Threaded_Rail/README.md

 # Multi-Threaded_Rail
 Application of multi-threading in Java by developing a command line simulation of a railway.

+Numbers represent trains.There are two types of trains with different speeds, local and express trains.
+Express trains move 5 times as fast as local trains.

+Instructions on how to run on repl.it:
+1. Press the run button.
+2. Choo choo!

-Instructions on how to run program:
+Instructions on how to run program on your computer:

 1. Open terminal / command prompt
 2. Set root directory to folder with relevant java files of the program